 The ultimate hope is that the value of the company’s shares increases significantly over the time you work there.

 Even if you do purchase the shares, they’re not actually worth anything until some sort of exit event, like an IPO or acquisition—and the unfortunate reality is that a large percentage of startups fail, rendering the shares worth nothing.

 Particularly if the company is early-stage, keep in mind that even if its future looks bright, an exit could take years, meaning you’ll have to hold onto the shares for a long time in order to capture any value from them.

 It’s not the number of shares that counts, but the percent ownership that those shares represent.
 Ask the hiring manager for each role for the company’s number of shares outstanding and calculate the percent ownership each offer would represent.
 Compare these numbers, not number of shares, between your offers.

 Having options when it comes to compensation packages is never a bad thing, but it can be confusing to choose between them.
 Here are some points to consider as your evaluate your alternatives.

 If a company has offered you two different packages, one with more equity and the other with a higher salary, it’s worth running some quick calculations to figure out if the two numbers are reasonably equal.
-Wealthfront has a helpful blog post about how to do this—the numbers will never be foolproof, but it’s a good idea to generate some ballpark figures to make a more informed comparison.
+Wealthfront has a helpful blog post about how to do this.
+The numbers will never be foolproof, but it’s a good idea to create estimates for a more informed comparison.